-2.6.
-Transfers to Ph.D.
+2.6 Transfers to Ph.D.
 Program

-If a student in the general Master's program applies to the PhD program and is accepted, the student may elect to take the Graduate Doctoral Qualifying Examination (Section 3.6.3) and, upon successful completion, satisfy the Master's Non-Thesis Final Exam and the Graduate Doctoral Qualifying Examination simultaneously.
+If a student in the BME Master's program applies to the Ph.D. program and is accepted, the student may elect to take the Graduate Doctoral Qualifying Examination (Section 3.6.3) and, upon successful completion, satisfy the Master's Non-Thesis Final Exam and the Graduate Doctoral Qualifying Examination simultaneously.
 It is solely each student's responsibility to ensure that all required forms are submitted in accordance with Department and Graduate School deadlines.
 See the GAO for more details.

-2.7 BME MASTER'S THESIS GRADUATE PROGRAM PLAN
+2.7 BME MASTER'S THESIS PROGRAM OF STUDY